How to reduce waste at home

 Buy milk in glass bottles from suppliers like Beach Road Milk in Omata or Dolly’s Milk in Stratford.
 This is raw milk that comes from a dispenser into a bottle or container you provide.

-If you are dairy free, make your own oat or cashew milk or purchase your almond/soymilk in recyclable bottles instead of the lined carton option which is not recyclable in our region.
+If you are dairy free, make your own oat or cashew milk or purchase your almond/soymilk in recyclable bottles instead of the lined carton option.
+If you have to purchase alternative milk in a carton, these can be taken to The Junction on Colson Road for recycling.
+Please cut open and wash first, any plastic tops or caps can remain on the carton.

-Quick tip: use paper bags from shopping as a plastic free alternatic to store potatoes, kumara or onions.
+Quick tip: use paper bags from shopping as a plastic free alternative to store potatoes, kumara or onions.

 Pack a lunch for work or school